m-reza-rahman/jboss-eap-on-app-service/README.md

 * Enter jakartaee-cafe as application name and select jakartaee-cafe-group-`<your suffix>` as the resource group.
 Choose Java 17 as your runtime stack and JBoss EAP 8 as the Java web server stack.
 For the pricing plan, pick the free tier.
 Hit create.

 ## Setup Environment Variables
 * In the portal home, go to 'All resources'.
 Find and click on the App Service instance named jakartaee-cafe.
-Open the server environment variables panel.
+Open the Settings -> Environment variables panel.
 * Add the following variables: DB_HOST=jakartaee-cafe-db-`<your suffix>`.postgres.database.azure.com, DB_USERNAME=postgres, DB_PASSWORD=Secret123!.

 ## Setup Health Check